Looking after the Churchyards in Marston and Lidlington

 Looking after a grave: FAQ

-Only fresh flowers, in a vase of permitted stone, are allowed to adorn graves – artificial flowers are discouraged.
+Only fresh flowers in a vase of permitted stone are allowed.

 Only bulbs or annual flowers may be planted – no trees, shrubs or miniature conifers.